ehippy/lowkey-site/.github/product-plan.md

 ## 🌱 Core Purpose

-Lowkey delivers gentle, personalized nudges—like kind text ideas, surprise suggestions, or reflection prompts—tailored to a user’s partner’s personality and context.
+Lowkey delivers consistent, personalized nudges—like kind text ideas, surprise suggestions, or reflection prompts—tailored to a user’s partner’s personality and context.
 The app is built to be helpful, not intrusive.

 ---